gkopacz/Cloud-SIEM-AI-Automation/README.md

 - Workflow automation for SOC tasks using AI-powered orchestration
 - Simulation of detection and response scenarios

-# 🛠️ Setup Walkthrough
+## 🛠️ Setup Walkthrough

-The AWS-hosted Windows Server 2025 instance serves as the monitored endpoint in this lab.
-Logs from the endpoint are forwarded to **Elastic SIEM** via the Elastic Agent, where detection rules identify suspicious activity.
-When an alert is triggered, **Tines** automatically evaluates it, dismissing false positives or escalating incidents to an analyst.
+I started by spinning up a Windows Server 2025 instance on AWS EC2 to serve as my monitored endpoint.
+After installing the Elastic Agent, I configured it to send security event logs to **Elastic SIEM**, where I had set up detection rules to catch suspicious activities.

+Once the SIEM was generating alerts, I connected **Tines** to automate the triage process.
+Tines would check the alert context, decide if it was a false positive or a genuine incident, and then either close it or escalate it to me for review.
+This allowed me to test both the detection and response phases without manual intervention for every alert.

 ## 🚀 Deployment Steps
-1. Provisioned a **Windows Server 2025** instance on AWS EC2
+1. Launched a **Windows Server 2025** EC2 instance in AWS
-2. Installed the **Elastic Agent** to forward security logs
+2. Installed the **Elastic Agent** and configured log forwarding
-3. Configured **Elastic SIEM** detection and correlation rules
+3. Created **Elastic SIEM** detection and correlation rules
-4. Integrated **Tines** to receive and process alerts from Elastic
+4. Integrated **Tines** with Elastic for automated alert workflows
-5. Simulated attack scenarios to validate detection and automation workflows
+5. Simulated security events to test detection and automation